 Fly Fishing Techniques and Fly Selection

-During the PMD hatch, rainbows and brown trout become highly active and feed voraciously on the emergent mayflies.
-Matching the hatch with accurate imitations and employing effective fly fishing techniques is essential.
-Nymphing and dry fly fishing are all productive methods to entice trout during this hatch.
-Fly patterns designed to float on or just beneath the surface film such as spinners, cripples and emergers are excellent choices.
+During the PMD hatch, both rainbow and brown trout become highly active, feeding aggressively on emerging and spent mayflies.
+Successfully matching the hatch with accurate imitations is key.
+Both nymphing and dry fly fishing can be highly productive during this time.
+When fishing on top, patterns that float in or just beneath the surface film—such as spinners, cripples, and emergers are excellent choices.
+Below are some of our favorite fly patterns for PMD season.

 The Top Five Pale Morning Dun Dry Flies

-Rusty spinner– The name “rusty spinner” comes from the coloration of the mayfly’s body during this stage.
+Rusty Spinner– The name “rusty spinner” comes from the coloration of the mayfly’s body during this stage.
 The body of the spinner may become dull or rusty in color, hence the name.
-This fly is great for when trout are keyed in to the spinner stage.
+This fly is great for when trout are picky and keyed into the dead bugs.

 Best Nymphs for fishing the PMD hatch